 [39] For I say unto you, Ye shall not see me henceforth, till ye shall say, Blessed is he that cometh in the name of the Lord.

-Father, we thank you for your word, and we ask that you bless all that love you in Jesus’s precious name, Amen.
+Father, we thank you for your word and ask that you bless all that love you in Jesus’s precious name, Amen.